Homepage

 The town of Garachico, in northwest Tenerife, was rebuilt in 1706 following the eruption of the Trevejo volcano.
 Not that you’d notice – the town is still packed with traditional Canarian architecture, and its historic centre has some of the island’s most beautiful buildings (don’t miss the Church of Santa Ana, with its striking stonework and beautiful sculptures).

 You’ll also find some of the best black-sand beaches in Tenerife nearby.
-Nervous swimmers should head to the gentler El Caletón natural pools, created in 1706 when the erupting volcano’s lava flow reached the sea, quickly cooling to form weird and wonderful shapes.
+Nervous swimmers should head to the gentler El Caletón natural pools, created in 1706 when the volcano’s lava flow reached the sea, quickly cooling to form weird and wonderful shapes.

 Where to stay in Garachico

-Garachico has several gorgeous boutique hotels, many of which are tucked into historic buildings.
 Travellers on a budget should consider the Hotel Livvo La Quinta Roja, a boutique hotel inside a heritage property that dates back to the 16th century.
 Its location near the coastline makes it a great spot for walks along the beach, although staying put at this hotel, with its Insta-worthy combination of contemporary and traditional décor, is just as tempting.
-Garachico’s hotels often book up well in advance during peak season, so don’t be afraid to consider properties further afield.
-The Drago Hostel in nearby Icod de los Vinos is another great option for a super affordable stay.

 3. San Cristóbal de La Laguna

-San Cristóbal de La Laguna is actually a small city not far from Tenerife's capital, although it's often overlooked by visitors.
-The UNESCO-listed city is famous for its historic layout – it was planned in the 1600s and inspired the layout of several urban centres in Latin America, including Old Havana in Cuba.
+The UNESCO-listed spot is famous for its historic layout – it was planned in the 1600s and inspired the layout of several urban centres in Latin America, including Old Havana in Cuba.
 Start with an exploration of its historic centre, filled with historic churches, cathedrals and palaces.

 Where to stay in San Cristóbal de La Laguna